Alcohol and chronic pain

-People have been using alcohol to cope with pain since the beginning of human history.
-Many people also use alcohol as a way to manage stress, and chronic pain is a significant stressor.
+People have been using alcohol to help cope with chronic pain for many years.
+Many people also may use alcohol as a way to manage stress, and chronic pain often can be a significant stressor.
 Research studies have found that as many as 28% of people with chronic pain use alcohol as a pain management strategy.

-This research also indicates that men are more likely to have used alcohol as a pain management strategy than women.
-People with higher income also may tend to use alcohol more.
-The use of alcohol to help control pain seems to be connected with the frequency of pain, as those with more frequent pain used more alcohol.
+This research also indicates that men may be more likely to have used alcohol as a pain management strategy than women.
+People with higher income also may tend to use alcohol more to treat their chronic pain.
+In this study, the amount of alcohol used to help control pain seemed to be related to the frequency of pain, as those with more frequent pain used more alcohol.
 The use of alcohol was not related to how intense the pain was, or how long a person had been living with pain.
-It’s the regularity of pain symptoms that seems most connected to the use of alcohol to relieve pain.
+It was the regularity of pain symptoms that seemed most related to the use of alcohol to relieve pain.

-Alcohol may help decrease pain because it affects the central nervous system in a way that results in a mild amount of pain relief.
-However, medical experts are quick to point out that alcohol has no direct pain-relieving value, even if the short-term affects provide some amount of relief.
+One theory about why alcohol may be used to manage chronic pain is because it affects the central nervous system in a way that may result in a mild amount of pain reduction.
+However, medical experts are quick to point out that alcohol has no direct pain-relieving value, even if the short-term affects provide some amount of temporary relief.
 In fact, using alcohol as a way to relieve pain can cause significant problems, especially in cases of excessive use, or when it is used with pain medication.

 Alcohol and medications

-The dangers of mixing alcohol with prescription medications are well known because of the large amount of the publicity this has received in the mainstream media.
-In addition, many over-the-counter pain medications (such as aspirin, acetaminophen, naproxen sodium, and ibuprofen) contain warnings about their use with alcohol.
-Using alcohol with these medications can significantly increase the risk of liver damage, stomach ulcers, and intestinal bleeding.
+The dangers of mixing alcohol with prescription pain medications are many and should be well known to the public because of the large amount of the publicity this has received in the mainstream media regarding overdose deaths involving prescription pain medications and alcohol.
+In addition, even many over-the-counter pain medications (such as aspirin, acetaminophen, naproxen sodium, and ibuprofen) contain warnings about their use with alcohol, including a significantly increased risk of problems like liver damage, stomach ulcers, and intestinal bleeding.

-Many prescription pain medications make you drowsy.
-Alcohol has the same effect on the way the central nervous system functions.
-Therefore, the combination of alcohol and prescription pain medication has what’s called a “synergistic effect”.
-This is when two substances are mixed together in the body, the effect is much greater than either one would be separately.
-Mixing alcohol and prescription pain medication can cause nausea, vomiting, decreased heart rate, decreased breathing, overdose, and even death.
+Many prescription pain medications can make you drowsy, with alcohol having a similar effect on the way the central nervous system functions.
+Therefore, the combination of alcohol and prescription pain medication has what’s called a “synergistic effect” meaning that when two substances are mixed together in the body, the effect is much greater than either one would be separately.
+Additionally, drinking alcohol when taking extended-release (or long-acting) prescription pain medications may cause disruption of the extended-release mechanism, releasing a dangerous amount into your bloodstream all at one time.
+Mixing alcohol and prescription pain medications can cause significant problems including decreased heart rate, decreased breathing, overdose, and even death.

-It’s also important to know that alcohol can produce a similar effect when mixed with many common over-the-counter pain medications.
-If you’re taking any over-the-counter medications to manage your pain, talk to your healthcare provider or pharmacist about any reactions that may result from mixing them with alcohol.
+It’s also important to know that alcohol can produce a similar effect when mixed with many common over-the-counter pain medications that may make you drowsy.
+So if you’re taking any over-the-counter medications to manage your pain, talk to your healthcare provider or pharmacist about any reactions that may result from mixing them with alcohol.